uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

 ### Alternative 2:

-We can follow a similar approach to what we do to activate a proxy.
-On the Hub we create an API which is called authenticated and can take additional data like credentials for the peripheral server.
+We need to establish a secure connection between Hub and Peripheral Server.
+For this we create a Peripheral configuration on the Hub server.
+It mainly defines the FQDN of the Peripheral and generate credentials to authenticate from the Hub.
+The Root CA must be configured as well when the peripheral server is already setup.

-This API create the configuration on the Hub side and also handle the creation of a system which represent an Uyuni Peripheral Server.
+This configuration can be exported and needs to be transferred to the Peripheral Server.

-On the peripheral side we call the API on the Hub and fill out the required configuration data needed locally on the peripheral server (e.g. auto generated mirror credential password).
+This configuration include:
+   - the Root CA of the Hub
+   - the FQDN of the Hub
+   - the credentials to setup on the Peripheral Server

+The authentication credentials works only for a special server-to-server API and is not connected to any user on the hub or peripheral server.
+The new server-to-server API is required as the existing API is tied to the organization of the calling user.
+The new API should work organization independent.

+The Peripheral Server may already be configured.
+When restarted with this additional configuration, it configures the Hub configuration and setup the credentials that the Hub can connect and finish the configuration.

+We may want to provide the possibility to generate a full peripheral configuration which makes it possible to setup the peripheral server from scratch including the Hub configuration (similar to the proxy configuration).

+After the peripheral server is setup and the Hub can connect via the server-to-server API, the final configuration can be triggered by the Hub.
+This include:
+   - Mirror credentials that the Peripheral Server can use to call the SCC endpoints on the Hub (See `Hub as a proxy for SCC data`).
+These credentials must be generated and set on Hub and Peripheral.
+This is required to authenticate and verify the authentication.
+Every Peripheral Server get a different credential.
-We will also change the `scc_url` configuration on the Peripheral to point to the Hub Server.
+   - On the Peripheral server the `scc_url` must be changed to point to the Hub Server

-On the hub, the activate call will create the peripheral configuration with first data.

-Alternatively for the Hub/peripheral communication an new API might be useful to have a clear separation.
-This is needed when we want to make this API organization independent.
-In the existing API the calling user is only allowed to operate on his own organization any maybe utilize "Vendor Channel" when he is a "SUSE Manager Administrator".
+   - Create the Channels on the Peripheral Server which should be synchronized from the Hub

+More configurations might be needed at a later point when additional features will be added.

 #### The Peripheral Server system entry